-The use and maintenance of railway civil engineering works is subject to the requirements arising from the Railways Act.
+In addition to the requirements arising from this Act, the use and maintenance of railway civil engineering works is subject to the requirements arising from the Railways Act.
+[RT I, 30.10.2020, 1 - entry into force 31.10.2020]

-- (1) The design specifications for railway civil engineering works are required for the preparation of building design documentation concerning railway civil engineering works that are subject to the building permit requirement and that are listed in Annex 1 to this Code, except in the case of demolition of the railway civil engineering work. - (2) The design specifications of railway civil engineering works must be approved by the Consumer Protection and Technical Regulatory Authority.
+(1) The preparation of building design documentation concerning a railway civil engineering work that is subject to the building permit requirement and that is listed in Annex 1 to this Code Design requires corresponding design specifications, except where such a civil engineering work is to be demolished.

+(2) Design specifications for a railway civil engineering work are issued by the Consumer Protection and Technical Regulatory Authority.
+[RT I, 30.10.2020, 1 - entry into force 31.10.2020]